 The Importance of Working with a Financial Expert During Your Divorce

 The “moral” here or the “warning” here is: Hopefully, we aren’t just dividing things in half.
 Hopefully, we are only dividing after considering the tax effects and status of each asset and debt with which we are dealing.”
 Our firm is proud to have relationships with many excellent and respected financial experts, CPA’s, business valuation experts, and other types of experts.
-We take advantage of these relationships to involve those experts in our clients’ cases to help advise our clients regarding the financial aspects of their marital termination.
+We take advantage of these relationships to involve those experts in our clients’ cases to help advise our clients regarding the tax consequences and other financial aspects of their marital termination.

 William Geary is a family lawyer who has been practicing since 1979.
 He is admitted to practice before the Supreme Court of the United States, and also is a practicing member of the Ohio bar.